-Depth-First Search is an improvement over Brute Force, as it regularly prunes away an entire subset of solutions which cannot have a better solution than the best solution already found at that point. for example: at index 15, it can prune away all unvisited solutions with queen A on row 0, because none will be better than the solution of index 14 with a score of -1.
+For example: at index 15, it can prune away all unvisited solutions with queen A on row 0, because none will be better than the solution of index 14 with a score of -1.

-Notice that it (much like Brute Force) creates a search tree that explodes as the problem size increases.
-Depth-First Search is mostly unusable for a real-world NP-complete problem due to time limitations.
+Notice that Branch And Bound (much like Brute Force) creates a search tree that explodes exponentially as the problem size increases.
+So it hits the same scalability wall, only a little bit later.

+Branch And Bound is mostly unusable for a real-world problem due to time limitations, as shown in scalability of Exhaustive Search.